lisp-mirror/eql5-android/examples/my/README.md

   $ ./3-build-apk.sh
 ```

-(A more detailed description can be found in example "../tic-tac-toe".)
+(a more detailed description can be found in example `../tic-tac-toe`)